| Roads Project |

 7pm to 9pm

-Monthly meeting of Village Board of Trustees (one week earlier due to Christmas holidays).
-Plans proposed for architectural review must be submitted by close of business on Monday, November 27,...
+Monthly meeting of the Village Board of Trustees.
+Plans proposed for architectural review, including the application and all supporting documents, must be submitted by close of business on Friday January...
 Board of Trustees Meeting

-Monthly meeting of Village Board of Trustees.
-Plans proposed for architectural review must be submitted by close of business on Tuesday, January 2, 2024.
-Discussion with the Village Manager prior...
+Monthly meeting of the Village Board of Trustees.
+Plans proposed for architectural review, including the application and all supporting documents, must be submitted by close of business on Friday January...
 Board of Trustees Meeting

 None listed at this time.